sfast/zeronode/README.md

 ### More of layering and grouping of Nodes.
 - __node__-s can be grouped in layers (and other options) and then send messages to only filtered nodes by layers or other options.
-- the filtering is done on senders side which keeps all the information about the nodes (both connected to sender node and the ones that sender node is conencted to)
+- the filtering is done on senders side which keeps all the information about the nodes (both connected to sender node and the ones that sender node is connected to)

 In this example, we will create one node that will bind in some address, and three nodes will connect to that node.
 2 connected nodes will be in same group, 1 in another.